 Natasha has exhibited both locally and internationally in places such as the Rotterdam International Film Festival, Rotterdam; Te Uru, Auckland; Bus Projects, Melbourne; The Dowse Museum, Wellington; FirstDraft Gallery, Sydney; Waikato Museum, Hamilton; and Verge Gallery, Sydney.
 She has upcoming projects at SCAPE Public Art in Dunedin, the National Gallery of Victoria and Artspace Aotearoa.

 Open digital entry All submissions will go through a pre-selection process from the digital image supplied by the artist and will be judged on merit by the three pre-selection judges.
 Artist names will not be visible to the pre-selection judges

 Final stage From the results which are collated on a rigorous points system, the selected works are delivered to the venue for final judging.
-Artists advised mid January 2019 if their work is to be called in.
+Artists are advised by the 8th January 2020 if their work is to be called in.